-What’s the use of a chainsaw if it isn’t sharp enough to do its primary purpose?
+What’s the use of a chainsaw if it isn’t sharp enough to achieve its primary purpose?
 People need it for efficient pruning, cutting, and harvesting of wood.
-If the teeth of the mechanical saw cannot even cut through the weakest trees, it’s a sign that you need to improve the maintenance procedure.
+If the teeth of the mechanical saw cannot even cut through the weakest trees, it’s a sign that you need to update the maintenance procedure.

-Once the chain loses its sharpness, the bar assembly can immediately overheat and severely damage the saw.
+Once the chain loses its sharpness, the bar assembly can immediately overheat and seriously damage the saw.
 Worse, this will gradually reduce the lifespan of your mechanical saw.

 Chainsaw owners know that owning such a tool can be quite costly — but it’s also a worthwhile investment if the quality is upheld for a long time.
 Thus, it only makes sense to pick the best chainsaw sharpener.